AA Vermont District 2 & 11 Logo

 "A.A.'s Legacy of Service"

 THE A.A.
-SERVICE MANUAL, page 51
+SERVICE MANUAL, Forward, by Bill W.

 Practically every AA member declares that no satisfaction has been deeper and no joy greater than a Twelfth Step job well done.